Gloved hands prepare a medical device for the regulatory submissions process.

 The 510(k) pathway is for most Class II (moderate-risk) and some Class I (low-risk) devices.
 Its entire premise is based on demonstrating “substantial equivalence” to a predicate.
 If your device is new but not high-risk, the De Novo pathway is your option.
 It’s for novel Class I or II devices without a predicate.
 In contrast, the PMA pathway is for Class III (high-risk) devices, which are often life-supporting or implantable and almost never have a predicate, requiring you to prove safety and effectiveness from the ground up.
 Selecting the correct submission is the most critical first step.

-Clinical Data and Testing Requirements
+What Clinical Data and Testing Will You Need?

 The amount and type of data you need to collect varies dramatically across the three pathways.
 For a 510(k), your primary goal is to prove substantial equivalence, which often relies on extensive performance testing (bench, biocompatibility, and sometimes animal studies) rather than large-scale human trials.